Doxuno

 GOVERNING LAW AND JURISDICTION

-This Agreement shall be governed by and construed in accordance with the laws of New Zealand, including the Contract and Commercial Law Act 2017 (CCLA 2017) and the Fair Trading Act 1986 (FTA 1986).
-Any dispute arising under this Agreement shall be subject to the exclusive jurisdiction of the courts of Canterbury, New Zealand.
+This Agreement is governed by and construed in accordance with the laws of New Zealand, including the Contract and Commercial Law Act 2017, the Fair Trading Act 1986, the Goods and Services Tax Act 1985 and the Income Tax Act 2007.
+The parties submit to the exclusive jurisdiction of the courts of Canterbury, New Zealand.

 GENERAL PROVISIONS